 - Single-Session Results: Some systems require multiple visits.
 But even in cases like this, you should see significant results after the first treatment.
 At-home treatments typically take one to two weeks for full results.

-- Direct Supervision: With at-home treatments, you should be safe if you follow directions and purchase from a reputable provider.
+- Direct Supervision: At-home treatments are generally considered safe if you follow directions and purchase from a reputable provider.
 Still, that can’t beat the direct oversight you get when you work with a dentist in person.

 - Sensitivity Management: Many whitening products can cause tooth and gum sensitivity.
 On your own, there isn’t a lot you can do to manage it beyond using a formula to minimize sensitivity.
 However, during an in-person appointment, your dentist can adjust your treatment time, use special oils on the gums, and even create a gum barrier that helps protect you.

 - Restricted Access: Only dental professionals are supposed to have access to professional-strength treatments.
-While most of the treatments on this list also have direct-to-consumer versions, they’ve lowered the peroxide concentration to make them safe for at-home use.
+While most of the treatments on this list also have direct-to-consumer versions, they’ve lowered the peroxide concentration to adapt it for at-home use.

 So, now that you have a primer on professional teeth whitening systems, let’s dive into the four systems we consider the best of the best.